marnedo/ppgcourse2024/docker.instructions.md

 `docker run -it --name=container_name 9c539d570554 /bin/bash`

 > [!IMPORTANT]
-> IMPORTANT: The string ‘9c539d570554’ is the “ID” of the image you got at step 1. **This ID may be different on your computer**.
+> The string ‘9c539d570554’ is the “ID” of the image you got at step 1. **This ID may be different on your computer**.
 > Check the correct ID on the listing from the `docker images` command.
 Also, the expression after '--name=' is
 > the name of the new container.
 You can replace it with any other name you prefer.